CoderDojoPonceSprings/Events/README.md

 ## Event summary

-**1:00 - 2:15 PM: Beginners Session** -- Students who have never programmed before: please start learning at home with free online tools.
+**1:00 - 3:00 PM:** -- Students who have never programmed before: please start learning at home with free online tools.
 Two popular beginner tools are  [Blockly Games](https://blockly-games.appspot.com/) or [Lightbot](http://lightbot.com/).
 If you have more time, you can also try out one of the [_free courses or tutorials linked in the **Learning resources**_](#learning-resources) section below.
 * Description: For beginners, no matter what level you are at, during this session you can ask questions or continue what you started and get tips and help from Mentors and other Students!

-**2:45 - 4:00 PM: Intermediate and Advanced Sessions** -- Students who have their own projects are welcome to come and seek assistance from other Students or from CoderDojo Mentors.
+### Intermediate and Advanced students

+Students who have their own projects are welcome to come and seek assistance from other Students or from CoderDojo Mentors.

 * **Book Club: Professional HTML5 Mobile Game Development**
   * We are recruiting Students to participate in this programming book club that will meet during this session throughout the year.
   * Club Description: *Learn how to build HTML5 and JavaScript single- and multiple-player mobile games that run on laptops, tablets, phones, and more...*